Convergence of magnitude of finite positive definite metric spaces: Main Result

 Then,

+(See Figure \ref{fig:aug-lem-2} for an illustration.)
 Next, let us check the tri-similarity inequality in dilations $uY_2'$ of $Y_2'$ ($0<u\leq1$).
 If a triple $(uy_1, uy_2, uy_3)$ in $uY_2'$ does not contain $uy'$, the tri-similarity inequality holds because $u\leq1$ and $Y_2$ is a similarity embedding by assumption.
 Otherwise, for a triple $(uy_1, uy_2, uy')$ we should find the range of $u$ such that both values

 become positive.
 The upper one satisfies

 and is positive if $u < \frac{\sqrt{4+4c_3^2-2c_2^2} }{(1+c_3^2) c_1 }$.
 And the lower one satisfies

 and is positive if $u < \frac{\sqrt{2}}{c_1\sqrt{1+c_3^2}}$. \end{proof}